-It’s the most wonderful time of the year, and there’s nothing better than sharing the Christmas season with your puppy.
-From toy-stuffed stocking to pictures with Santa, there are plenty of ways to incorporate your new four-legged family member into your holidays, so long as you’re prepared.
+There’s nothing better than celebrating your puppy’s first Christmas.
+From toy-stuffed stockings to pictures with Santa, there are plenty of ways to incorporate your new four-legged family member into your holidays, so long as you’re prepared.

-Here, learn how to keep your puppy safe and teach them how to be an appropriately-behaved and festive member of your family this holiday season:
+Follow these tips to keep your puppy safe and teach them how to be a well-behaved and festive member of your family this holiday season.

 Puppy proofing your home at Christmas can be challenging, but is crucial to ensure a safe holiday.